Kristina01111000/4Einstitute/README.md

 - No star for academic institute in form, put academic before reason for joining
 - Reason for joining/interest instead of message
 - Add his picture to about us page
-- add sendinblue to set up the contact page
+- add sendinblue to set up the contact page -> need business info for it